o-t-w/blog/src/content/blog/how-to-gif-2025.md

 ### AV1

-The AV1 video codec was created by the Alliance for Open Media (AOM).
+Created by the Alliance for Open Media (AOM), the AV1 video codec is the best codec for video on the web.
+AV1 can deliver equivalent quality to H265/HEVC and VP9 at 30% lower bitrates.

 Below is an ancient video I converted to AV1.
 If it's broken, your browser or device does not support this codec.

-<video controls playsinline src="/animated/thisisDVD.mp4"></video>
+<video style="max-width: 500px; margin-inline: auto; display: block;" controls playsinline src="/animated/thisisDVD.mp4"></video>

 AV1 is supported in all browsers, but with some major caveats: